seborama/govcr/README.md

 **govcr** support operation modes:

+- **Normal HTTP mode**: replay from the cassette if a track matches otherwise place a live call.
-- Live only: never replay from the cassette.
+- **Live only**: never replay from the cassette.
-- Read only: normal behaviour except that recording to cassette is disabled.
-- Offline: playback from cassette only, return a transport error if no track matches.
+- **Offline**: playback from cassette only, return a transport error if no track matches.
+- **Read only**: normal behaviour except that recording to cassette is disabled.

 #### Normal HTTP mode